nattavitk/s3-antivirus-lambda-cloudformation/README.md

         -   _S3 bucket name_ - can import from another stack (and use it for ARN)

         -   _S3 bucket key_ - folder where the target folder

+## Contribution

+This project is implemented on top of https://github.com/truework/lambda-s3-antivirus/.

+## Authors

+-   **Nattavit Kamoltham** - _Solutions & Integration Architect at FWD Innovation Center_